cog-imperial/Bin-Packing-Optimization-Storage/README.md

 Juan S. Campos

 ## License
-All the codes are released under the BSD 3-Clause License.
+All the codes are released under the MIT License.
 Please refer to the LICENSE file for details.

 ## Acknowledgements
 The NHM Unlocked project is generously enabled through a substantial £201m investment from the UK Government as part of its priority to increase investment in science, research and development.